 My late brother, Samuel T. Harmon III, was a pastoral counselor and founder of Church of the Entrepreneur.
 Serving at the intersection of spirituality, social responsibility, and entrepreneurship, Sam created the church as a “counter punch” to community economic hardship.

 Before I quit my job as a federal analyst to recover from a health crisis, I planned to carry on Sam’s work as a layperson someway, somehow once I felt better.
-Life, however, decided that I first needed another doctorate, a multidisciplinary one that took me ten years to earn at The School of Hard Knocks.
-As part of my “curriculum,” I studied Kabbalah and New Thought.
+Life, however, decided that I first needed another doctorate, a “bit of this, bit of that” one that took me ten years to earn at The School of Hard Knocks.
+As part of my “curriculum,” I studied Kabbalah, New Thought, and The Teachings of Abraham-Hicks.

 Through my studies, I learned that we create our experiences through our way of thinking, which is another way of stating my guiding principle, “As Within, So Without.”
 Or, peace on earth begins with peaceful people.